DataFire/Integrations/integrations/generated/azure_datafactory/README.md

 ### LinkedServiceReference
 * LinkedServiceReference `object`: Linked service reference type.
+  * parameters `object`: An object mapping parameter names to argument values.
   * referenceName **required** `string`: Reference LinkedService name.
   * type **required** `string` (values: LinkedServiceReference): Linked service reference type.

 ### LinkedServiceResource
 * LinkedServiceResource `object`: Linked service resource type.
   * properties **required** `object`: The Azure Data Factory nested object which contains the information and credential which can be used to connect with related store or compute resource.
+    * annotations `array`: List of tags that can be used for describing the Dataset.
+      * items `object`
     * connectVia `object`: Integration runtime reference type.
       * parameters `object`: An object mapping parameter names to argument values.
       * referenceName **required** `string`: Reference integration runtime name.
       * type **required** `string` (values: IntegrationRuntimeReference): Type of integration runtime.
     * description `string`: Linked service description.
+    * parameters `object`: Definition of all parameters for an entity.
     * type **required** `string`: Type of linked service.
   * etag `string`: Etag identifies change in the resource.
   * id `string`: The resource identifier.